Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/mtt.rst

 Traffic management
 ==================

-Management console for incoming site traffic rules (MTT - marketing transfer tools) allows you to selectively define a set of actions for the incoming requests to the ηCMS sites.
+Management console for rules handle an incoming site traffic (MTT - marketing transfer tools) It allows to selectively define a set of actions for the incoming requests to the ηCMS sites.
-In particular, the mechanisms of `MTT` allow making the marketing split (A/B testing) of website users.
+For example `MTT` allows making the marketing split (A/B testing) on website users.

 .. toctree::
     :maxdepth: 1